Items that Alter Your Neopet

 Jelly is a popular food among Neopets, and as a site named after the stuff, we're happy to endorse it!
-What many people don't know, though, is that there is a very small chance that a pet eating Glowing Jelly will turn Glowing.
-Don't hold your breath, though: this event is very, very rare, and feeding your pet too much Glowing Jelly is much more likely to give him or her Blurred Vision.
+What many people don't know, though, is that there is a very small chance that a pet eating Half-Eaten Glowing Jelly will turn Glowing.
+Don't hold your breath, though: this event is very, very rare, and feeding your pet too much Glowing Jelly is much more likely to give them Blurred Vision.

 Garlic and Chocolate?

 The delicious-looking Garlic Kiko and Jubjub, and the melt-in-the-mouth Chocolate Chia, are currently thought to be Lab Ray colours; certainly, there isn't a Paint Brush for either one.
 However, some time ago TNT made a couple of interesting editorial comments.

-We haven't had any reports of Neopets being transformed this way (and later editorials about the Chocolate colour don't seem to mention this option, even for Chias), despite it having been more than seven years since these colours first came out.
+We haven't had any reports of Neopets being transformed this way (and later editorials about the Chocolate colour don't seem to mention this option, even for Chias), despite it having been many years since these colours first came out.
 It's most likely that this was an idea that never got implemented, or even that TNT were just joking.
 (They do have a strange sense of humour at times.)
 We're not ruling out the possibility entirely, however.
 If you've managed to take a screenshot of a garlic item transforming a Kiko or JubJub, or a chocolate item producing a Chocolate Chia, we'd love to hear from you!

 We've tried to list every species- and colour-altering item here, but it's always possible that more will be released in the future, or that an existing item will gain a new effect.
 Also, for a list of stat increasing items which may also alter your pets appearance, see our Stats Increasers guide.
 If you've used any item that isn't here and it's altered your Neopet, please send in a bug report letting us know!
 We're always interested in collecting more information.

 This article was written by: Dream